LaverneRollison/Work-Readiness-Digital-Portfolio/README.md

 ### Reflection (STAR method):

-**S:** I had to evaulate my skills and interests.Studying in the ICT field and having work experience in the field also broadens my skills and knowledge.
+**S:** I had to evaulate my skills and interests.
+Studying in the ICT field and having work experience in the field also broadens knowledge and strengthens my skills.

-**T:** I needed to identify which skills I’m strongest to help align with a future career.
+**T:** I needed to identify which skills are my strongest to help align with a future career.

 **A:** I reflected on my performance in projects I did with HTML, CSS, Java, and MySQL.